 - Joe Boyd Vigil: Probably best known for his work on Toonami.

-- Nujabes (he specializes in instrumental beats but sometimes has a rapper or singer over them): "Counting Stars" and "Aruarian Dance"
+- Nujabes (He specialized in instrumental beats but sometimes has a rapper or singer over them): "Counting Stars" and "Aruarian Dance."